Insight: Look, no hands! Augmented reality gets a grip

 Thomas Alt's Audi manual is one example.
 Another is a Layar application that helps publishers more easily link print and digital content.
 By pointing their smartphones at a magazine, readers can get information about products featured in articles, and go on to buy them.

-Currently more than 10 million German magazines with AR features hit the shelves every month, including titles from publisher Axel Springer (SPRGn.DE).
+Currently more than 10 million German magazines with AR features hit the shelves every month, including titles from publisher Axel Springer.

 Companies are lining up to use the technology, said Tetrel Poupart.
 "But we are now in a phase that we need to discourage companies from going for another gimmick."